nualagr/dargan-health-foods/TESTING.md

 <br>

-Alternatively members can access all of their Blog Comments and the associated Edit and Delete links from within their My Account page.
+Alternatively members can access all of their Blog Comments and the associated 'Edit' and 'Delete' links from within their 'My Account' page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-account-my-blog-comments-tablet-device.png "Screenshot of My Blog Comments section of the Account page on a tablet device.")

 <br>

-The Edit link brings the user to the Edit Comment form where they can change their comment.
+The 'Edit' link brings the user to the Edit Comment form where they can change their comment.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-edit-blog-comment-tablet-device.png "Screenshot of Edit Blog Comment page on a tablet device.")

 <br>

-The Delete link opens a Delete Modal asking the user to confirm their decision to delete their comment.
-If they choose to continue with the action by pressing the Delete button, the comment is deleted from the database.
+The 'Delete' link opens a Delete Modal asking the user to confirm their decision to delete their comment.
+If they choose to continue with the action by pressing the 'Delete' button, the comment is deleted from the database.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-delete-blog-comment-modal-mobile-device.png "Screenshot of Delete Blog Comment modal on a mobile device.")